aixcoder-plugin/issue-tracker/README.md

 # aiXcoder Issue Tracker
 This repository is used to track user-reported issues for the [aiXcoder](https://www.aixcoder.com/) product.

 aiXcoder's code completion product consists
 of:

-* __aiXcoder Engine:__ The local application which analyzes code and hosts the deep learning models that power the aiXcoder experience.
+- __aiXcoder Engine__: The local application which analyzes code and hosts the deep learning models that power the aiXcoder experience.
-* __Editor plugins:__ aiXcoder provides integrations with a variety of IDE and editors.
-These plugins calling the aiXcoder local backend, and provide code prediction in programming process.
+- __Editor plugins__: aiXcoder provides integrations with a variety of IDEs and editors.
+These plugins call the aiXcoder local backend, and provide code prediction in the programming process.

 If you're a new user, you can [__download aiXcoder for free here__](https://www.aixcoder.com/#/Download).

 Otherwise, if you are using aiXcoder's product and have one of the following, you can open an issue in this repository.

-* A bug report or suggestion to improve product
+- A bug report or suggestion to improve products
-*  A new feature request
+- A new feature request

 ---